-We at HimVeda are successfully treating Chronic kidney disease (CKD) with Ayurvedic medicines.
+We at HimVeda successfully treat Chronic kidney disease (CKD) with Ayurvedic medicines.
 The medicines have to be taken at home along with a strict diet.

-Basic blood tests like serum creatinine, urea etc. are advised just before starting the medicine and are repeated 2 weeks after, with the same lab.
+Basic blood tests, like serum creatinine, urea, etc., are advised before starting the medicine and repeated two weeks later with the same lab.

 A mild improvement in blood tests is expected in 2 weeks.
 Strong results will be evident in 1-2 months.

 For those on dialysis, tests can be repeated even after a week.
-It’s a little difficult to compare urea/creatinine levels in a patient on dialysis.
-So each time the tests will be done the same no. of hours before and after dialysis.
+It’s a little tricky to compare urea/creatinine levels in dialysis patients.
+So the tests will be done the same number of hours before and after dialysis each time.

-So are you ready to follow the diet and lifestyle as prescribed by us in accordance with Ayurvedic shastras?
+So are you ready to follow the diet and lifestyle as prescribed by us following Ayurvedic shastras?

 Procedure to receive treatment:

-You can call us on 9736853285 between 11 am to 6 pm and we will connect you to Dr Guleria .
-If he is unable to talk due to busy schedule, we will arrange a call back at more appropriate time.
+You can call us on 9736853285 between 11 am to 6 pm, and we will connect you to Dr. Guleria.
+If he cannot talk due to his busy schedule, we will arrange a call back at a more appropriate time.

-After the discussion you can share your reports on the same no. as guided by the doctor.
-Once he has gone through the reports and he feels that good results are expected, an appointment can be arranged if you wish to personally come to the clinic.
-Or else the medicines can be parcelled to your address after a detailed discussion with the doctor on phone.
+After the discussion, you can share your reports on the same no. as guided by the doctor.
+Once he has reviewed the reports and feels that good results are expected, an appointment can be arranged if you wish to visit the clinic.
+Or else the medicines can be parcelled to your address after a detailed discussion with the doctor on the phone.

 Personalised treatment approach:

 Each patient is different and will require a different treatment approach.
-The choice of medicines, dietary changes and the results expected depend on the following considerations:
+The choice of medicines, dietary changes, and the results expected depends on the following considerations:

 - Prakriti or taseer (body type) of the patient.
 This will be assessed by asking a set of questions.